TakumiOtagaki/ID3_with_IntronAwareExonDesigner/README.md

 edit that config or create a dedicated one so that experiments are reproducible and easier to share.

+> **Priority reminder:** we parse CLI arguments first and then load any specified config, so values
+> from `--config` override CLI flags.
+In your example the `--output_file` passed on the command line
+> would be replaced by whatever `output_file` the YAML defines.
+To keep a CLI override, either
+> leave that key out of the config or edit the config itself before running.

 ### Recording your virtual environment
 ```bash
 uv --version